Link rewards and badges

 - Use rewards when the hunt should grant something with value, eligibility, or redemption attached to it.

 For Treasure Hunt Objects, badges are the most common progression layer because they represent the items participants have found.
-Rewards are the better fit when completing the hunt, reaching a threshold, or winning an outcome should lead to a prize or claim flow.
+Rewards are the better fit when completing the hunt, reaching a threshold, or winning an outcome should lead to a prize or claim step.

 Think of badges as progression and rewards as outcomes